Contact

 Dipti Khera

-Associate Professor of Art History, Department of Art History, and the Institute of Fine Arts, NYU
+Associate Professor of Art History, The Institute of Fine Arts and College of Arts and Sciences

 PhD Art History, Columbia University; MA Museum Anthropology, Columbia University; MA Practice and Research in South Asian Design and Architecture, De Montfort University; B. Architecture, Sir.
 J.J.
 College of Architecture, University of Mumbai